Pine Bend Bluffs Natural Area

 Volunteers have made significant contributions towards the main restoration goals!

-Former pastureland is being restored to prairie and oak savanna.
-Only locally-gathered native seed can be used to restore an SNA.
-On many occasions, volunteers have helped collect this seed, which was then broadcast at Pine Bend Bluffs.
+A the SNA, only locally-gathered native seed can be used in the restoration process.
+On many occasions, volunteers have helped collect this seed, which was then broadcast at the SNA.

 Other volunteer work has included planting native wetland and prairie species and planting acorns.
 Early on, volunteers learned to think like squirrels, which scatter-hoard the acorns in more locations than they can possibly remember, to re-establish the tree component of an oak savanna.